Eastern Nebraska Community Action Partnership assistance programs.

 Employability and Re-Entry Programs services offered by the non-profit ENCAP are provided under the Opening Doors to Success (ODS) program.
 The primary purpose of ODS is to provide workshops, education and training sessions to unemployed and under employed individuals, as well as people with challenging backgrounds.
 Workshops and classes are offered in the areas of employment skills, life skills, and living skills.
 Scholarships, though very limited, may be available in some situation.
 To learn more about the ODS program, call (402) 453-5656.

 Health Insurance Navigation is supported by funding from the Center for Medicare and Medicaid Services.
 As a result of these government grants, ENCAP is able to offer individuals and families who live in Douglas and Sarpy county Nebraska answers to questions regarding health insurance, including the Affordable Care Act.
 This is all offered from ENCAP’s Health Insurance Navigation program.
 Provided by ENCAP, Certified Health Insurance Navigators hold classes, teach workshops and provide training and outreach events to community members.
-Clients of the community action agency can obtain assistance with the health insurance application process.
+Clients of the community action agency can obtain assistance with the health insurance application process, or they tell them where to apply for free health care.
 Services and advice is available in both English and Spanish.
 402-453-5656 or dial 402-212-4475.
 Sarpy County residents should dial 292-2961.

 Behavioral Health Services (BHS) are coordinated as well.
 Assistance is for anger management, prescription medication management, mental health, substance abuse, as well as psychiatric assessments are available.
 Some fees on a sliding fee scale may be charged.